k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

-When you set the Source component before the Target, you Source selected [Business entity](14b_task_source_component_entities.md#business-entity) is already populated in the Target form:
+When you set the Source component before the Target, the selected [Business entity](14b_task_source_component_entities.md#business-entity) is already populated in the Target form:

 ![target example2](images/task_target_component_load_entities1.png)